Screen+Shot+2020-06-19+at+2.07.50+PM.jpg

 • Aim 1: Research in goal-directed behaviors and reward processing using mobile EEG and Augmented Reality

-• Aim 2: Simultaneous fMRI - EEG source localization using Neural Decoding and MVPA
+• Aim 2: Simultaneous fMRI - EEG source localization using MVPA Neural Decoding Classification and Single-trial Regression

 • Aim 3: Using augmented reality and mobile EEG to uncover the behavioral and Kinematic parameters that modulate reward processing in the brain.